 A 4th Dan, former Great Britain International judo player and BJJ Blue belt, Luke is a UKCC Level 4 qualified coach with a Postgraduate Diploma in Advanced Sports Coaching from Sheffield Hallam University.
 Awarded an Honours Degree in Sport Rehabilitation from Salford university in 2008.
 Luke is the Director of Lowton Rehab and Sports Injury Clinic having treated Olympic athletes, premier league footballers and super league rugby players for over a decade.

 As the founder of Leigh Judo Club, Luke instills a philosophy of ‘Learning through Judo’ throughout the club.
 Luke ensures all sessions are fun, progressive in learning and build skill and physical literacy.
 Having a strong belief that Judo is ‘More than sport’ with the power to change people’s lives for the better.
-Luke places an emphasis on the intrinsic and instrumental values of judo such as developing personal and social skills, instilling a sense of achievement, confidence and self-esteem.
+Luke places an emphasis on the intrinsic and instrumental values of judo such as developing personal and social skills, instilling a sense of achievement, confidence, self-esteem and discipline.

 Trained by renowned coach Akinori Hosaka (Kodokan 8th Dan), Luke prides himself on the application of technique in judo.
 His judo experience and technical knowledge combined with his anatomy, physiology and biomechanical understanding results in the highest possible level of technical coaching and the well-rounded long term development of all of our members and coaches.
 Presented with the prestigious Postgraduate Diploma Prize and Innovation Award from Sheffield Hallam University as well as winning a number of Wigan Council Sports Awards including Coach of the Year and Martyn Lynn Special Contribution To School Sport.
 Luke has consistently been recognised for his coaching quality, innovation and standards.